ECO faculty and staff are committed to creating and sustaining mutually-beneficial partnerships.

 What is the student time commitment and how flexible is the timing of the internship?

-The majority of ECO students intern November through June, however, a small number of students intern May through December.
+The majority of ECO students intern October through the end of May, however, a small number of students intern April to December.

 All students intern approximately 10-15 hours per week for 25 weeks.

 When do we need to decide to host an intern?

 Positions are posted in September for October-May internships, and in February for April-December internships.

 ECO has several supports to maximize the benefit and reduce the burden of hosting an intern.